havenfricke/fs-journal/quizzes/week02.md

 What index is the pineapple's current position?
 How do you know?
 <!-- enter you answer in the space below -->
 ```
 The current index position of the 'pineapple' is i = 2.
-The array by default starts at poistion 0.
+An array by default starts at poistion 0 and goes up from there.

 ```
 **5.** With these two objects: